PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 together to form a header.

 We possible, we follow the principle of making data human-readable if possible.
-In particular, because this is meant in part for medical professionals, some unit types are chosen to conform that that field.
+In particular, because this is meant in part for medical professionals, some unit types are chosen to conform that field.

 ## Measurement Events

 The most common PIRDS data are Measurement events.

-Measurements are of fixed length, and consisting the character "M", a measurement type character designator, a sensor designator consisting of a letter (location) and a nuumber 0-255.
+Measurements are of fixed length, and consisting the character "M", a measurement type character designator, a sensor designator consisting of a letter (location) and a number 0-255.

 This is followed by an 32-bit unsigned integers representing milliseconds.
 In PIRDS data